NativeScript/docs-v7/ui-views.md

 ## Progress

-This widget is a visual bar indicator of a progress in a operation.
+The [Progress](ApiReference/ui/progress/how-to.md) widget is a visual bar indicator of a progress in a operation.
 Shows a bar representing the current progress of the operation.

 ![progress android](img/gallery/android/progressPage.png "progress android")![progress ios](img/gallery/ios/progressPage.png "progress ios")